LexMachinaInc/canvas_kaboom/README.md

 ## chord_chain

-A chord with a chain as its callback fails spectacularly.
+A chord with a chain as its callback fails spectacularly, but a group connected to a chain works just fine.

 Expected use:
 * Run ```canvas_kaboom worker --config=canvas_kaboom.config```